At Great Personal Risk, Whistleblowers Have Helped Shape History

 Whistleblowers have played important roles in major stories throughout history.
 In 1971, military analyst Daniel Ellsberg disclosed classified documents now known as the Pentagon Papers, which proved multiple administrations had been lying about the Vietnam War and the government’s reasons for waging it.
 A couple of years later, FBI agent W. Mark Felt, also known as “Deep Throat,” disclosed information to the Washington Post which eventually led to the resignation of Richard Nixon.

-In more recent years, Edward Snowden exposed massive illegal spying operation by the National Security Agency and Chelsea Manning leaked the “Iraq War Logs” to Wikileaks, which famously included gunsight footage from an Apache helicopter which gunned down civilians and reporters during an operation in 2007.
+In more recent years, Edward Snowden exposed a massive illegal spying operation by the National Security Agency and Chelsea Manning leaked the “Iraq War Logs” to Wikileaks, which famously included gunsight footage from an Apache helicopter which gunned down civilians and reporters during an operation in 2007.

 An important distinction to make is the difference between the legal definition of a whistleblower and the more colloquial understanding of the word.
 The legal definition of a whistleblower is someone who brings wrongdoing to the attention of law enforcement or a government agency.
 The colloquial understanding is anyone who speaks up about waste, fraud, and abuse, regardless of the channels they use to do so.